MikeDigitize/lazy/README.md

 # What is it?

-Image loading, event driven classes that support lazy load aka deferral of image loading.
+A set of event driven classes that support lazy load, aka deferral of image loading.
 The classes support the loading of image elements, picture elements and elements with CSS background images.

 ## LazyLoad, LazyScroll and LazyProximity